ClickHouse/ClickHouse/docs/en/sql-reference/transactions.md

 ### Transactions introspection

-You can inspect transactions by querying the `system.transactions` table, but note that you cannot query that table from a session that is in a transaction–open a second `clickhouse client` sesssion to query that table.
+You can inspect transactions by querying the `system.transactions` table, but note that you cannot query that table from a session that is in a transaction–open a second `clickhouse client` session to query that table.

 ```sql
 SELECT *